h3ll5ur7er/Raspicam/README.md

 # Client
 The client is a C#6 WPF MVVM application with GUI to control up to 4 Raspberry Pis.

+Note:
+Set IP of the Pi(s) in App.config and start the server on the Pi(s).

 Features:
 - Camera setup
 - Remote capture